-MBBS (Melb) FRACS (Gen Surg) FRACS (Vascular)
+MBBS (Melb) FRACS (Gen Surg) FRACS (Vascular) A/FRACMA

 Since 2001, Peter has been involved in the development of the Adelaide Vascular Trials – a national pre-fellowship examination course for candidates sitting the FRACS Vascular.
 He is chairman of the Board of AVT (AUS) Pty Ltd which runs the Adelaide Vascular Trials.
 He convened Vascular 2008 – the Annual Spring Scientific Meeting of the Australian and New Zealand Society of Vascular Surgery.
 He was elected to the Board of Vascular Surgery in 2009 which oversees the training of vascular surgeons in Australia and New Zealand.
-In 2011 he was elected on to the Executive of the Australian and New Zealand Society of Vascular Surgery (ANZSVS) and currently serves as Chairman of the Relationships and Advocacy Portfolio till 2018 .
+In 2011 he was elected on to the Executive of the Australian and New Zealand Society of Vascular Surgery (ANZSVS) and served as Chairman of the Relationships and Advocacy Portfolio till 2018 .

-Peter is the President-Elect of the ANZ Society of Vascular Surgery.
-He is Chair of the Vascular Clinical Committee of the Commonwealth Taskforce Reviewing the Medicare Benefits Schedule completed his work with the VCC in May 2020 when the Taskforce finalised it’s recommendations to the Minister of Health.
-He is a member of the Leadership Team of the Australian Consensus Framework on Ethical Behaviours (Medical Device Industry and Biopharmaceuticals) and was a member of the Australian Delegation to APEC Business Ethics Forum, Tokyo 2018.
-He serves on the Medical Advisory Committee of ACHA and is the Clinical Advisor in Vascular Surgery to that committee which provides medical governance for Ashford Private and related hospitals.
+Peter was appointed Co-chair of the Vascular Clinical Committee(VCC) of the Commonwealth Taskforce Reviewing the Medicare Benefits Schedule completed his work with the VCC in May 2020 when the Taskforce finalised it’s recommendations to the Minister of Health.
+He is a member of the Steering Committee of the Australian Ethical Healthcare Alliance and in this role, was a member of the Australian Delegation to APEC Business Ethics Forum, Tokyo 2018.
+He serves on the Medical Advisory Committee of Adelaide Community Health Alliance and is the Clinical Advisor in Vascular Surgery to that committee which provides medical governance for Ashford Private and related hospitals.

-Dr Mike Herbert
+Dr Michael Herbert

 MBBS (Adel) FRACS (Vascular Surgery)